willmeyer2150/SSU-CS-351/Project-1/README.md

 | malloc.out | 542             |
 | new.out    | 559             |

+Answer 1: list.out and new.out make a new heap request for every node they create.
+That’s why they trigger a lot more brk() and sbrk() calls.
+Each node gets its own little chunk of memory.

+malloc.out also uses the heap, but the C memory manager can request large chunks of memory at once and deliver pieces of that memory in smaller chunks.
+This increases its memory efficiency and makes its break count slightly lower.

+alloca.out doesn’t use the heap at all.
+I uses the stack, which is temporary memory for the current function so it has far fewer heap breaks.

+Answer 2: When you run ulimit -s unlimited, you’re just telling the system to let this program use much more stack space.
+That change only helps alloca.out, since it stores nodes on the stack.
+Since the heap and stack are two separate memory areas, when you increase the stack size, the heap is not changed.
+The differences in performance you see between programs has to do with how each one stores its data and utilizes memory.
+If it uses the stack, it will just be faster with many fewer break calls.

+In summary:
+alloca.out = stack
+malloc.out, new.out, list.out = heap

 ## Memory Diagram

 Q1.
 Considering either the malloc.cpp or alloca.cpp versions of the program, generate a diagram showing two Nodes.
 Include in the diagram the relationship of the head, tail, and Node next pointers.
 - show the size (in bytes) and structure of a Node that allocated six bytes of data
 - include the bytes pointer, and indicate using an arrow which byte in the allocated memory it points to.

 ## Summary